-Whether you’re a current student or a proud Keystone alumni, we’re here to assist you with achieving your career goals.
-We can help you set goals, establish a job search strategy and schedule, and point you in the right direction for available opportunities in your field of interests.
+Whether you’re a current student or proud Keystone alumni, we’re here to assist you in achieving your career goals.
+We can help you set goals, establish a job search strategy, and point you in the right direction for available opportunities in your field of interest.

-An effective job search will require you to devote much of your time and energy to the process.
-Job searches can often take 6-18 months and the outcome is ultimately dependent on the dedication and work ethic of each individual.
-The length of your job search will be dependent on the following factors:
+Job searches can often take 6-18 months and the outcome is ultimately dependent on your dedication and hard work.
+The length of your job search depends on the following factors:

 - Amount of time dedicated to the job search